nobuto-m/nobuto-m.github.io/content/en/post/2025/how-to-prevent-trackpoint-events-from-waking-up-thinkpad-t14-gen-5-amd-from-suspend/index.md

     ATTRS{power/wakeup}=="disabled"
 ```

 I hit the wall here. `ATTRS{power/wakeup}=="disabled"` was already set but the TrackPoint still wakes up the system from suspend.
-By doing bisecting for all remaining wakeup sources, disabling SLPB(ACPI Sleep Button) as a wakeup source stopped undesired wakeups by TrackPoint or keyboard events somehow.
+By doing bisecting for all remaining wakeup sources, disabling SLPB(ACPI Sleep Button) stopped undesired wakeups by TrackPoint or keyboard events somehow.

 ```bash
   looking at parent device '/devices/LNXSYSTM:00/LNXSYBUS:00/PNP0C0E:00':